Generation of homogeneous granular packings: Contact dynamics method with coupling to an external pressure bath: Contact dynamics with coupling to a constant external pressure

 and then this modified $\ps$ is used to determine the expected dilation rate $\ls$ with the help of Eq.~(\ref{expected-dilation-rate}).
 Again here, $\ps$ and $\ls$ are calculated anew after each force update during the iteration process and their last values equal the new pressure $P_{in}(\tdt)$ and the new dilation rate $\lambda(\tdt)$.

 We implemented and tested this second version of the method and found that the constraint conditions are handled here also with the same level of accuracy.
 Although the second method is perhaps less transparent than the fully implicit version, for practical applications it seems to be more useful.
 First, the second version of the method is easier to implement into a program code, second, it turned out to be faster by $25 \%$ in our test simulations.
 The improvement of the computational speed originates from the smaller number of the operations.
 One does not have to handle the expected particle velocities $\vec v^*_i$ and the recalculation of $\ps$ is more simple as the change of a contact force $\vec F^*_k$ affects only one term in the Eq.~(\ref{expected-inner-pressure-notfullyimplicit}).
+We note that here the distinction ``partially implicit'' and ``fully implicit'' refers only to the difference, whether the velocities are or are not included in the iteration process.